If there exists middle of nowhere, Lake Tele is there. At least for humans, because the environment here is extremely

 Locals have no doubts that these animals exist – just like elephants or gorillas.

-According to stories of eyewitnesses mokele-mbembe is enormous animal, between hippopotamus and elephant in size, up to 9 m long.
+According to stories of eyewitnesses mokele-mbembe is an enormous animal, between hippopotamus and elephant in size, up to 9 m long.
 It has long neck what allows to pluck leaves and fruits directly from the water.
 Skin is brownish grey, smooth, head is adorned with large teeth or horn, the tail is long and muscular.

 This creature most likely is a reptile.
 When comparing their memories to drawings of extinct reptiles, locals consider that the extinct (?)
 Apatosaurus – a North American dinosaur – is most similar to mokele-mbembe.